UIS IT Policies, Procedures & Guidelines

 - Inform the claimant that the matter has been resolved.

-Files that the Help Desk will migrate include, but are not limited to:
+Files that ITS Client Services will migrate include, but are not limited to:

 - digital camera pictures